MoritzBlumer/inversion_scripts/README.md

 chr1    87770   0       24      221     0       24      246     0       63      255
 chr1    93309   0       21      132     0       18      143     0       15      134
 ```

+## **Preparing a BEAGLE file**
+To generate a compatible BEAGLE file, follow ANGSD instructions (http://www.popgen.dk/angsd/index.php/Beagle_input)
+The file is expected to have a marker column of the format ${chromosome/scaffold}_${position}, followed by the allele1 and allele2 fields, and then three columns per sample with genotype likelihoods (GL)